 - d.
 Credit card or debit card number.

 - e.
 Personal identification number (PIN).

 - f.
 Automated or electronic signature.

-- g.
+- q.
 Unique biometric data.

 - h.
 Account password.

-- (16) INTEGRATED CIRCUIT CARD.
+- (15) INTEGRATED CIRCUIT CARD.
 Also known as a smart card or chip card, a pocket sized, plastic card with embedded integrated circuits used for data storage or special purpose processing used to validate personal identification numbers (PINs), authorize purchases, verify account balances and store personal records.
-When inserted into a reader, it transfers data to and from a central computer.

-- (17) OWNER.
-An owner or lessee of a computer or a computer network, or an owner, lessee, or licensee of computer data, computer programs, or computer software.

-L (18) PROPERTY.
-Includes a financial instrument, 2 data, databases, data while in transit, computer software, 3 computer programs, documents associated with computer systems 1 and computer programs, or copies whether tangible or 5 intangible.

-- (19) RADIO FREQUENCY IDENTIFICATION (RFID).
+When inserted into a reader, it transfers data to and from a central computer. - (16) OWNER.
+An owner or lessee of a computer or a computer network, or an owner, lessee, or licensee of computer data, computer programs, or computer software. - (17) PROPERTY.
+Includes a financial instrument, data, databases, data while in transit, computer software, computer programs, documents associated with computer systems and computer programs, or copies whether tangible or intangible. - (18) RADIO FREQUENCY IDENTIFICATION (RFID).
 A technology that uses radio waves to transmit data remotely from an RFID tag, through a reader, from identification documents.
-It is used in contactless integrated circuit cards, also known as proximity cards. - (20) RADIO FREQUENCY IDENTIFICATION (RFID) TAGS.
-Also known as RFID labels, the hardware for an RFID system that electronically stores and processes information, and receives and transmits the signal. - (21) REENCODER.
-An electronic device that places encoded information from the magnetic strip, integrated circuit, RFID tag of an identification document onto the magnetic strip, integrated circuit, or RFID tag of a different identification document. - (22) SCANNING DEVICE.
-A scanner, reader, or any other electronic device that is used to access, read, scan, obtain, memorize, or store, temporarily or permanently, information encoded on the magnetic strip, integrated circuit, or RFID tag of an identification document.
+It is used in contactless integrated circuit cards, also known as proximity cards. - 26 (19) RADIO FREQUENCY IDENTIFICATION (RFID) TAGS.
+27 Also known as RFID labels, the hardware for an RFID system that electronically stores and processes information, and receives and transmits the signal.

+- (20) REENCODER.
+An electronic device that places encoded information from the magnetic strip, integrated circuit, RFID tag of an identification document onto the magnetic strip, integrated circuit, or RFID tag of a different identification document. - (21) SCANNING DEVICE.
+A scanner, reader, or any other electronic device that is used to access, read, scan, obtain, memorize, or store, temporarily or permanently, information encoded on the magnetic strip, integrated circuit, or RFID tag of an identification document. - (22) TRAIT OR CHARACTERISTIC OF THAT PERSON.

-1 (23) VIRUS.
-Means an unwanted computer program or 2 other set of instructions inserted into a computer's memory, 3 operating system, or program that is specifically constructed 4 with the ability to replicate itself or to affect the other 5 programs or files in the computer by attaching a copy of the 6 unwanted program or other set of instructions to one or more 7 computer programs or files.
+Includes, but is not limited to, age, color, creed, national origin, race, religion, marital status, sex, sexual orientation, gender identity, ancestry, political party preferences, political beliefs, socio-economic status, family status, or education. - other set of instructions inserted into a computer's memory, operating system, or program that is specifically constructed with the ability to replicate itself or to affect the other programs or files in the computer by attaching a copy of the unwanted program or other set of instructions to one or more computer programs or files.